The ATHENA Award®

 - COURAGEOUS ACTS

 - FIERCE ADVOCACY

 These personal traits have been shown to be more intuitive to women than men.
 They combine with the strongest aspects of traditional leadership—taking risks, assertiveness, hard work.
 And they prepare women to be successful leaders in the 21st century.

-Nominations for the 2017 ATHENA Award® are now closed.
+Nominations for the 2018 ATHENA Award® are now open.